Botanical gardens - nature's outdoor treasure trove for pictures of gardens and flowers and tons more gold nuggets .

 When you've finished with your camera, take some R&R in their garden restaurant with tea or lunch.
 Nothing as sweet as ending your day just peacefully peering out over the gardens after a day of photographing.

-It doesn't get any better than these gardens when you're learning how to photograph flowers and gardens.
-There's so much ground to cover, so many blooms and such a variety of terrain.
-It can be, well -- a bit daunting!
+These gardens are the best for variety when you're learning how to photograph flowers and gardens.
+There's so much ground to cover, and an enormous variety of plants and terrain.
+Though, It can be... well -- a bit daunting!

 In just one day and one garden you can photograph the gardens of Europe, Asia and maybe Central America!

 Plan on an entire day, take your time, concentrate on your photography skills and getting quality images.